Joselyne97/Project-3/README.md

 ## Project description:

- We were required to build a web application that takes a user's birthday and calculates the day of the week that the child was born and then depending on the gender selected they will give you the name that a child should be called.
-The child's name is also called Akan name which is for Ghana's people.
-In Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
-So the app will help you by giving the name immediatly!
+ We were required to recreate a landing page for a fictional studio which is DELANI STUDIO which is same as this (you can see it in this link:) " https://delaniimaya.netlify.com/ "

  ## Technology used: